robertjshiller/screenpledge/master_document.md

 ### 3.2.
 The "Ungameable" Core Logic

-- **The “Next Day” Rule:** Any change to goal or pledge takes effect at the next midnight
+- **The “Next Day” Rule:** Any change to goal or pledge takes effect at the next midnight.
-- **Revoke Permission:** Day is Failure, pledge is charged, accountability is paused for future days
+- **Revoke Permission:** Day is Failure, pledge is charged, accountability is paused.
-- **Delete Tracked App:** Day processed based on existing usage data before deletion
+- **Delete Tracked App:** Day processed based on existing usage data.
-- **Stripe Payment Fails:** Accountability immediately paused, notification sent
+- **Stripe Payment Fails:** Accountability immediately paused.

 ### 3.3.
 The "Fairness" Protocols

-- **Reconciliation Protocol:** For users with a "sync gap" (offline, app deleted), history is reconciled upon return
+- **Reconciliation Protocol:** For users with a "sync gap," history is reconciled upon return.
-- **Forgiveness Rule:** Only the first day of failure in a sync gap backlog is charged
+- **Forgiveness Rule:** Only the first day of failure in a sync gap backlog is charged.

 ### 3.4.
 The Caching Strategy

-- **Primary:** Forced cache refresh on critical app events (app launch, success/failure, reward redemption)
+- **Primary:** Forced cache refresh on critical app events.
-- **Safety Net:** Long TTL (24h) on local cache
+- **Safety Net:** Long TTL (24h) on local cache.
-- **Instant Update:** Silent push notifications for time-sensitive reward releases, invalidating client cache
+- **Instant Update:** Silent push notifications for time-sensitive reward releases.

 ---